About career firefighters

 - You must be an Australian citizen, permanent resident or a New Zealand citizen who has entered Australia on a valid passport

-- Applicants must hold a Heavy Rigid Vehicle Licence at the commencement of the Career Firefighter Recruitment Course.
+- Applicants must hold a Heavy Rigid Vehicle Licence at the commencement of the Career Firefighter Recruit Course.
 Check eligibility requirements on the Vic Roads website

 - You must comply with Criminal history and Driver history policies.
 Please refer to these policies to check your eligibility